bloominstituteoftechnology/node-db3-project/queries.md

 join Employees as e
 on e.EmployeeID = o.EmployeeID
 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.
+SELECT Categories.CategoryName,COUNT(Categories.CategoryName) as Count from Categories join Products on Categories.CategoryID=Products.CategoryID GROUP BY Products.CategoryID
 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.
+SELECT OrderDetails.OrderID, COUNT(*) as ItemCount from OrderDetails
+GROUP BY OrderID